stcarrez/ada-security/README.md

 The package provides a simple AWS server that illustrates the OpenID and OpenConnect authentication.
 Build it as follows:
 ```
-   gnatmake -Psamples
+   gprbuild -Psamples
 ```
-Before launching the demo server, you must update the 'samples.properties' file and change the lines that contain PUT-HERE-YOUR-FACEBOOK-xxx and PUT-HERE-GOOGLE-xxx with your client ID and client secrets.
-These two changes are required by the OAuth and OpenID Connect framework only.
+Before launching the demo server, you must update the 'samples.properties' file and change the lines that contain PUT-HERE-YOUR-FACEBOOK-xxx with your client ID and client secrets.
+This change is required by the OAuth and OpenID Connect framework only.
 Then, run the server:
 ```
    bin/auth_demo